 Chopaka Mountain Climb

 Chopaka Mountain is the closest to Cold Springs Trailhead.
-Interestingly, Chopaka Mountain Trail ends there.
-The old road we took by the entrance doesn’t go to the top either; it bypasses the mountain from the west.
+Interestingly, Chopaka Mountain Trail ends by the entrance.
+The old road we took from there doesn’t go to the top either.
+It bypasses the mountain from the west.

-So we walked half a mile on the road.
-Then we left the path at 6400′ and went straight up the open forest.
-Soon, views to the south expanded.
-But starting at above 6000′ made all nearby peaks look like lowland hills.
+Half a mile on the road, we soon left the path at 6400′.
+Then we went through the open forest as views to the south slowly expanded.
+But starting above 6000′ had made all the neighboring peaks look like lowland hills.

 See more trip photos here.